Democrats call for investigation into fundraiser emails from Hogan appointee

 "This is a baseless claim from an organization with a long history of making baseless claims," he said in a statement.
 "The Hogan for Governor campaign was unaware of this alleged email and no one officially associated with the campaign sent out any related correspondence during this supposed time period."

-Redmer first served as insurance commissioner under former Gov. Robert Ehrlich, and was appointed by Hogan in January 2015.
+Redmer first served as insurance commissioner under former Gov. Robert L. Ehrlich Jr., and was appointed by Hogan in January 2015.
 He served 13 years as a state delegate and two years as the House minority leader.

 He said Thursday he is "not a candidate at this time."